nutchaponhan/taobin-assignment-2024/readme.md

    - if a machine stock levels drops below 3 a new Event, LowStockWarningEvent should be generated
    - if a stock levels hits 3 or above, StockLevelOkEvent should be generated
    - LowStockWarningEvent or StockLevelOkEvent should only fire one time when crossing the threshold of 3 for each machine

+extra credit

+- implement using with repository pattern